7 Subway Extension: 10th Avenue station

 Although a new station at 10th Avenue and 41st Street was part of the original plan, the intermediate station was eliminated in October 2007 due to cost overruns, leaving the terminal station at Eleventh Avenue and 34th Street as the only new station on the extension.
 The MTA indicated that the 10th Avenue station could be included in the project if funding were found.
 The station was not included in the original (2007) contract award, but was listed as a $450 million option.
 In late December 2007, reports indicated that the postponed station might be partially built if the City of New York and the MTA agreed on the additional financing for the station shell.
 In February 2009, the MTA announced that it would build the station if the agency received sufficient funds from the federal economic stimulus package.
 In June 2010, the city announced it was seeking funding to assess the feasibility of constructing the station at a later date using a two-platform, two-entrance model without an underground connecting passage.

+Construction of the line proceeded to its completion in 2014 without the station or its shell.
+In January 2016, the New York City Economic Development Corporation released a request for proposal (RFP) for a site of a proposed development at 41st Street and Tenth Avenue, including a study into the 10th Avenue station's feasibility.
+The new station was projected to cost $1 billion at the time.
+New York City Council candidate Erik Bottcher proposed completing the station in mid-2021, and elected officials again pushed for the station's construction in August 2022.
+By 2023, the MTA predicted that the station could cost $1.9 billion.